 - Understand the different types of brand images and uses for each

-First, let’s be clear on the difference between brand imagery and brand image.
-As we will discover in this article, brand imagery consists of the entire collection of images that represent your business.
-Working together, these images are the visual component of your brand identity.
+First, let’s be clear on the difference between brand imagery and a brand image.
+Brand imagery consists of a collection of images that represent a business.
+Together, these images form the visual component of a brand identity.

-These include your logo, photographs, website images, and all visual design components.
-Infographics, slide presentations, and social media posts also contain brand imagery.
-I’ll go into more detail on each of these in the section that follows.
+Brand imagery includes a logo, photographs, website images, and all other visual elements.
+In addition, infographics, slide presentations, and social media posts are brand images too.
+I’ll go into more detail on each of these in a section that follows.